rishish-kumar-singh/code-assignment-solution/README.md

 Since this gradle java project , we'll use gradle tasks to run the application from command line.

-Step 1:  Navigate to project root folder.
+Step 1:  Navigate to project root folder.      **code-assignment-solution**

 Step 2 :  gradle run --args "filepath"
           For example , below is the gradle command :